A Class of Rearrangement Groups that are not Invariably Generated: Proof of the Theorem

+Note that this is equivalent to the \hyperref[THM main intro]{Main Theorem} stated in the \hyperref[SEC intro]{Introduction} because of \cref{PROP rearrangement orbit dense}.

-\begin{proof} Observe that there are at most countably many non-trivial conjugacy classes of $G_\mathcal{X}$, since $G_\mathcal{X}$ itself is at most countably infinite (indeed, each rearrangement can be represented as a graph isomorphism of some full expansion graph $E_n$, and for each $n \in \mathbb{N}$ there are finitely many such isomorphisms).
-First, assume that there are exactly countably many, so let $\{Cl_n\}_{n \in \mathbb{N}^*}$ be the non-trivial conjugacy classes of $G_\mathcal{X}$, where $\mathbb{N}^* = \{1, 2, \dots \}$.
+\begin{proof} Observe that there are at most countably many non-trivial conjugacy classes of $G$, since every rearrangement group $G_\mathcal{X}$ is itself at most countably infinite (indeed, each rearrangement can be represented as a graph isomorphism of some full expansion graph $E_n$, and for each $n \in \mathbb{N}$ there are finitely many such isomorphisms).
+First, assume that there are exactly countably many conjugacy classes, so let $\{Cl_n\}_{n \in \mathbb{N}^*}$ be the non-trivial conjugacy classes of $G$, where $\mathbb{N}^* = \{1, 2, \dots \}$.

 Consider a point $p$ of the limit space $X$.
 Recall that each point of the limit space is the equivalence class under the gluing relation of at least one element of the space of infinite addresses, which is an infinite sequence of cells decreasing with respect to the inclusion.
 Let $C_0 C_1 C_2 \cdots$ be such a sequence for the point $p$.
-For each $n \in \mathbb{N}^* = \{ 1, 2, \dots \}$, let $I_n$ be the set difference of the interior of $C_n$ with the cell $C_{n+1}$.
+For each $n \in \mathbb{N}^* = \{ 1, 2, \dots \}$, let $I_n$ be the set difference of the topological interior of $C_n$ with the cell $C_{n+1}$.
 We intentionally do not consider $n = 0$ in order to make sure that there is at least some cell that is not contained in the union of these $I_n$, as the cell $C_0$ is the whole limit space whenever the base graph consists solely of an edge.
 Note that these $I_n$'s are pairwise disjoint and converge to the point $p$.